-BTEC HND Level 5 Diploma in Travel & Tourism Management
+BTEC HND Level 5 Diploma in International Travel & Tourism Management

 GCSE maths and English at grade C (grade 5/4) or above (or equivalent) and a UCAS Tariff score of 48-64 from a full Level 3 qualification such as City & Guilds, BTEC, A Level or an Access course.